Photo: Marty M. Ito (flickr)

 - Buy used furniture and re-purpose it.
 You save money and trees (plus, create original furniture!)

-- Close vents and doors in unused rooms.
+- Close vents and doors in unused rooms to conserve heat.

 - Wrap your water heater in an insulated blanket.